-Roxanne Quimby’s large-scale preservationist acquisitions provide an open illustration and sweeping self-caricature of the role and purpose of the radical wing of the land trust movement taken to its logical extreme as they are currently motivated and organized to eliminate private property.
+Roxanne Quimby’s large-scale preservationist acquisitions provide an illustration and sweeping self-caricature of the role and purpose of the more openly radical wing of the land trust movement taken to its logical extreme as they are currently motivated and organized to eliminate private property.

 Born in Cambridge MA, Quimby came to Maine in the 1970s from a radical New Left California ‘arts’ college as a hippy back–to–the–lander living in deliberate poverty.
 Decades later she fell into a fortune after tapping into someone else’s small business selling bees wax – her contribution to the business was outlandishly high markups for small packages, selling something of little value into the high–paying “natural” fad market.